 Decision makers require data and evidence before resources are committed.
 In the current environment, commitments are not made unless evidence supports that the opportunities are both cost effective and yield positive net benefits.
 Healthcare practitioners seek evidence-based medicine; social scientists engage in impact assessments; business analysts practice decision science and engineers and computer scientists desire facility with big data sets using a variety of statistical techniques.

-The Data Science degree is housed within the College of Engineering and Computer Science.
+The Bachelor of Science in Data Science degree is housed within the College of Engineering and Computer Science.
 The interdisciplinary nature of this degree program will require resources from all academic units, namely the College of Business, the College of Engineering and Computer Science, the College of Arts, Sciences, and Letters and the College of Education, Health, and Human Services.
 Students in this program will take courses and be involved with scholarly activity from a number of departments and disciplines across campus including Management Studies, Computer and Information Science, and Health and Human Services, Behavioral Science, Social Science as well as the Mathematics and Engineering disciplines.

 This program requires technical courses from each college on our campus and is highly multidisciplinary.
 Taking a multidisciplinary approach, the curriculum is designed to leverage existing courses on campus and combine these with foundational courses in data science.
 This creates synergy among academic units on campus, provides flexibility in scheduling, and allows for timely completion of the program.
 Students with varied backgrounds can take different courses to suit their needs, based on interest and guided by faculty advisors.